austin-bitcoin-developers/regtest-dev-environment/README.md

 If you don't have the Bitcoin Core software installed on your computer, you can install it [here](https://bitcoin.org/en/download).

+Remember to add bitcoind and bitcoin-cli to your path.
+If you don't know how, raise your hand.

 ### Run 3 Regtest Nodes

 This script runs 3 regtest nodes